Research Professor, Primary Care Research Institute

 Behavioral Health; Community Health Research; Criminal Justice Involvement; Health Disparities Research; Health Services Research; Medical Anthropology; Program Evaluation; Substance Use Disorder; Translational Research

-Throughout my career, I have used a community-based research approach to nurture and sustain academic-community partnerships and initiatives to improve public health.
-Since 2017, I have served as lead evaluator/research principal investigator (PI) on funded public health initiatives addressing the opioid epidemic.
-These include: The Bureau of Justice Assistance (BJA)-funded Buffalo Treatment Court Opioid Intervention Program (“Opioid Court”); an Office of Women’s Health-funded initiative to implement universal screening, brief intervention and referral for treatment (SBIRT) in community-based OB-GYN practices; and a BJA-funded Opioid Overdose Outreach Enhancement Program to improve first response to opioid overdose and linkage to treatment.
-In these projects I work closely with the Erie County Department of Health and the New York State Eighth Judicial District.
-I am co-principal investigator, together with Dr. Greg Homish on a CDC R01 (#1 R01 CE003144) to conduct a rigorous evaluation of the nation’s first “public health court:” the Opioid Intervention Court.
+Throughout my career, my community-based research has promoted the growth and sustainability of academic-community partnerships and initiatives to improve healthcare for high-risk community members.
+I have led the research and evaluation of multiple funded public health initiatives that include: the Bureau of Justice Assistance (BJA)-funded Buffalo Treatment Court Opioid Intervention Program (“Opioid Court”); an Office of Women’s Health-funded initiative to implement universal screening, brief intervention and referral for treatment (SBIRT) in community-based OB-GYN practices; and a BJA-funded Opioid Overdose Outreach Enhancement Program to improve first response to opioid overdose and linkage to treatment.
+I completed an R01 grant (as co-PI with Dr. Greg Homish), funded by CDC, in which we rigorously evaluated processes and outcomes of the opioid court and traditional drug treatment courts (R01 CE003144-0).
+Results from these projects will inform interventions to improve access to care and reduce treatment barriers for people with substance use disorder (SUD) and co-morbid chronic illnesses.